 1. You can nab a ticket on the day for the show courts

 Did you know that you can turn up on the day and buy tickets to one of the events?
 Yes, really!
 A limited number of tickets are available daily for Centre Court, Court 1 and Court 2 (except for the last four days on Centre Court, when all tickets are sold in advance).
-The queue for these highly sought-after tickets begins at 8:00am on Sunday 26 June at Gate 3 Turnstiles and payment is in cash only.
 For the best chances of getting these tickets however, you'll probably need to camp out overnight – don't forget to bring a tent!
 If you're not bothered about getting court side seats, you can typically get ground passes for the day by queuing up just a few hours beforehand.
 Ground passes give ticket holders the use of unreserved seating and standing room in courts 3 to 19.

 2. But there are other ways to get tickets, too